Backend & Database

 In Project 2, you will extend your personal website with a real backend.
 A CA's profile site becomes a client inquiry system with a private admin panel.
 A portfolio becomes a project showcase with database-driven content.

-The concepts here prepare you for that — and for EduTrack, where the same database design principles apply at full scale: multiple branches, student records, attendance tracking, and fee payment data that real schools depend on.
+The concepts here prepare you for that — and for Aurora Public School, where the same database design principles apply at full scale: multiple branches, student records, attendance tracking, and fee payment data that real schools depend on.

 Let's start with the foundation: understanding what a database actually is.